LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 # Elektron WebSocket API MRN Example with Python
-- Last update: July 2019
+- Last update: May 2020
 - Environment: Windows and Linux OS
 - Compiler: Python
-- Prerequisite: ADS and ADH servers version 3.2.1 and above, MRN service
+- Prerequisite: EDP Credentials with MRN service

 ## Overview

-This example shows how to writing the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api) application to subscribe Machine Readable News (MRN) from Thomson Reuters Enterprise Platform (TREP).
-The example just connects to TREP via a WebSocket connection, then subscribes and display MRN News data in a console or classic Jupyter Notebook.
+This example shows how to writing the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api) application to subscribe Machine Readable News (MRN) from ERT in Cloud.
+The example just connects to ERT in Cloud via a WebSocket connection, then subscribes and display MRN News data in a console or classic Jupyter Notebook.
 The project are implemented with Python language for both console and Jupyter Notebook applications, but the main concept for consuming and assembling MRN News messages are the same for all technologies.

 Please see a full documentation of this example application in [this article](https://developers.refinitiv.com/article/introduction-machine-readable-news-elektron-websocket-api-refinitiv).